JuliaInv/Multigrid.jl/README.md

 Options for V,F,W and K cycles.
 Includes a block version of multigrid.
 Most effective for using as a preconditioner for Block Krylov methods (see KrylovMethods.jl).
+Coarsest Grid can be solved using [`MUMPS`] (https://github.com/JuliaSparse/MUMPS.jl) or using Julia's backslash.

 # Requirements

 This package is intended to use with julia versions 0.4.x.

-This package is an add-on for jInv, which needs to be installed (for regular mesh module).
+This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed (for regular mesh module).
-For the testing - DivSigGrad.jl needs to be installed too.
+For the testing -   [`DivSigGrad`] (https://github.com/JuliaInv/DivSigGrad.jl) needs to be installed too.

 # Installation